brontosaurusrex/brontosaurusrex.github.io/_posts/2019-11-17-beepmein-15-#-minutes.md

        # Notes:
        at -l       # will list pending jobs (or atq) at -r <num> # will remove job <num>  (or atrm)

+Note: 'at' doesn't use seconds, max precision seems to be minutes.

 [Some debate](https://forums.bunsenlabs.org/viewtopic.php?id=6257).